binarybana/samcnet/README.md

 ## SAMCNet

+### Update: February 2014

+A video tutorial explaining how to operate the classifier on your RNA-Seq dataset has been posted at: http://www.youtube.com/watch?v=fPa5qy1tdhY

 SAMCNet is a toolkit and demonstration for Bayesian model averaging over objective functions defined over model classes of interest.

-Particularly, it currently handles classification of RNA-Seq data using a (submitted) statistical model that shows good performance in comparison to SVM, LDA, and others.
-Video tutorials explaining how to operate the classifier on your RNA-Seq dataset will be posted here in short order.
+Particularly, it currently handles classification of RNA-Seq data using a (submitted for publication) statistical model that shows good performance in comparison to SVM, LDA, and others.

 Also, we can use a model class of discrete, static Bayesian networks defined over the variables of interest.
 Then we can use objective functions